poolll98/monday-e-commerce/Backend/EcommerceBackend/README.md

 "password": "testpassw"
 }

+RESULT: {
+    "id": 2,
+    "username": "test_username",
+    "email": "test123@gmail.com",
+    "roles": [
+        "ROLE_USER"
+    ],
+    "accessToken": "eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJ0ZXN0X3VzZXJuYW1lIiwiaWF0IjoxNjgxNTQ2ODg2LCJleHAiOjE2ODE2MzMyODZ9.NvMtcFWM3t1dHQa2hFrp_4HA6fRkYARyAq6ZJtPq6hIrUuetsmizZj4j-YZuj1WHMnmJImCYSZCAdrLLAZyMSg",
+    "tokenType": "Bearer"
+}

+- From now on log in use the following test account already inserted in the db:

+  body: {
+  "username" = "username"
+  "password" = "password"
+  }

-Take note of the generated bear token.
+Take note of the generated bear token, which could be different than that of this example.
+Use this token to authorize from now on.

 - Test the token: